ImperialCollegeLondon/grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 >
 > - Go to **Insights** in the upper right corner of the repository.
 > - And then click on **Community** on the left hand side.
-> - The screen nows shows how the project compares with the recommended
+> - The screen now shows how the project compares with the recommended
 >   community standards.
 Is not bad, but could be better.
 > - Click on **Add** in the *Contributing* line.
 In the new screen you can
 >   write your contributing guidelines. **Tip**: *No one* writes this from